joanajaupi/store-management-system/README.md

 # Store Management System

 This project is a store management system designed for a CD store.
+It is developed as a project for CEN 215 - Object oriented programming course.
 It allows three levels of access: cashier, manager, and admin.
 The system is implemented using object-oriented programming (OOP) principles with Java as the programming language, and the graphical user interface (GUI) is built using JavaFX.

 ### Features